 - 1 small head radicchio, quartered, cored, and leaves roughly torn

 - 2 Belgian endive, sliced width wise into rings

 - 1/2 cup golden pea shoots, optional

 - 1 small Fuji apple, thinly sliced and slices briefly soaked in lemon water to prevent oxidation

 - thin slices of Litehouse Foods, Simply Artisan Reserve Gorgonzola Center Cut Cheese, to taste

-- 3 slices thick sliced bacon, cooked and crumbled
+- 3 slices thick sliced bacon, cooked and crumbled or coconut bacon

 - 1/4 cup candied pecans, roughly chopped